 2.1.1 Match Settings

 - Match Length: 5 Minutes

-2.2 RegionsESL currently hosts ladder matches in Europe.
+2.2 RegionsESL currently hosts tournaments in Europe.
 The majority of the team (3/4) actively playing in a match has to be from the region they're participating in.

 2.3 Game preparationsPlease resolve any problems that might occur before a match starts.
 Connection or hardware problems during a match could lead to a disqualification by ESL admins.
-Agreements between the players have to be posted as match comments.
+Agreements between the teams/players have to be posted as match comments.
 The match must be played with the right settings.
 Make sure all players are eligible to play.
 In team games, all players must be registered for their corresponding team.

 2.5 No showIf a participant is not ready to play 15 minutes after the scheduled match time, please submit a protest ticket.
 This is the fastest way to get your match checked to move on to the next round.

 2.8 ForfeitParticipants can choose to forfeit a match if they wish.
 Forfeiting will result in 0 points from that match and possible penalty points.

 3. Match rulesA re-host can only be played with Admininstrative initiation.
 Disconnects and lag issues will only qualify for a re-host if the issue occurs within the first 60 seconds of the game and affects a significant amount of players, barring any unforeseen situations.